Elizabeth on the issues

 Creating union jobs while advancing a greener world for us all

 Every single one of us has a right to clean air, clean water, and a safe environment to raise our children in.
-Elizabeth supports a ban on fracking, and is fighting for major investments in renewable energy, public transit, and climate adaptation.
-We can do all this while creating permanent, high quality union jobs.
+Elizabeth supports a ban on fracking and is fighting for major investments in renewable energy, public transit, and climate adaptation.

 Giving everyone the care they need no matter their income